gohugoio/hugo/content/functions/sort.md

 aliases: []
 ---

-`sort` sorts maps, arrays, and slices and returns a sorted slice.
 A sorted array of map values will be returned with the keys eliminated.
 There are two optional arguments: `sortByField` and `sortAsc`.
 If left blank, sort will sort by keys (for maps) in ascending order as its default behavior.

 ```toml
 +++